ddkhoa87/Ionic2_Sqlite_Provider/README.md

 ```
 ionic plugin add cordova-sqlite-storage
 ```
 We are planning to use SQLite as a *provider*.
 A provider is just a class, but not something users can see on the screen.
 A class handling what can be seen and interacted is called a *page*.
-A class providing additional underlying support such as database storage, error or event handling is listed as providers, or a service provider.
+A class providing additional underlying support such as database storage, error or event handling is listed as providers, or service providers.

 Generate a provider class by this command `ionic -g provider <class_source_file_name>`.
 I will name this file as *database*, for example, and its class inside will be auto-generated as *class Database* subsequently:
 ```